Signs of the Drawn Sword, the Charred Barn, and the Fuel in Hand

 Charred barn done by the fire

-By their works men shall be justified or condemned; for though God knows their state and their principles, and looks chiefly at these, He will try their principles by their practices, and so will be justified when he speaks and clear when he judges.
+By their works men shall be justified or condemned; for though God knows their state and their principles, and looks chiefly at these, He will try their principles by their practices, and so will be justified when He speaks and clear when He judges.

 1 comments on “Signs of the Drawn Sword, the Charred Barn, and the Fuel in Hand